p-rayne/blog-API/README.md

   > *Please do not forget to change the value from "Your\*" to the ones you need.*
-+ In the root directory create a virtual environment named .venv and activate it.
++ In the blog-API directory create a virtual environment named .venv and activate it.
   > for Linux:
   > sudo apt-get install python3-venv    *# If needed*
   > python3 -m venv .venv
   > source .venv/bin/activate
 + Install dependencies
   > pip install -r requirements.txt
++ Create migrations
+  > python manage.py makemigrations
+  > python manage.py migrate

 Now you can run tests or view API documentation.
 + To run tests: